 China was again forced to sign treaties, giving the invaders everything they asked for.
 Later Chinese revolts were also put down with the same ease and massacres.

 Thus followed the “Century of Humiliation”, and the Chinese have never forgotten it.
 They saw how they were treated by the Western democracies, and it influences policy today.
-Japan also used opium and murder to rule parts of China.
+Japan also used opium and murder to rule parts of China before and during WWII.
 The Chinese define their modern history from the start of the First Opium War, when they collectively “Just Said No” to drugs, and millions of them paid with their lives or a lifetime of addiction.
 They freed themselves on October 1, 1949.

 Once again, China is an economic powerhouse, and the whole world has to take notice to what they do and say.
 The British Empire is gone, now just a tiny collection of states, but with a strong economy.